Cross BorderIndonesia After Jokowi’s Victory

 Yet Jokowi’s first term hardly suggests that, in his second term, he is likely to steer Indonesia back toward a pluralist path.
 He seems unlikely to move the country away from some of trends that point to growing military influence over the economy and domestic politics, an increasing crackdown on free speech, and rising intolerance for religious and ethnic minorities, and LGBT Indonesians.

-Baca juga : Di Antara Prabowo & Xi Jinping: Bobby?
+Baca juga : Prabowo Sindir Fufufafa?

 During his first five years in office, Jokowi abandoned many initial hopes that he would be a powerful champion for democracy, rights, and pluralism in a country that is increasingly facing sectarian divides and an empowered Islamist movement.
 He has said virtually nothing about the growing intolerance toward religious minorities, or the increasing jailing of LGBT Indonesians.
 He occasionally defended the LGBT community, but his government has not taken any action to stop attacks on LGBT people by Islamist hard-liners, often with the apparent support of the security forces.
 Last year, Jokowi, in a meeting with UN officials, implied that LGBT men and women should not be accepted in Indonesia.